rogerjbos/web_rogerjbos/content/linux.md

   - linux
 ---

-I am a big fan of linux.
-I enjoy ssh-ing into servers and using the command line, but since I don't necessarily use linux every day, I sometimes forget some of the commands, so I keep this reference for myself.
+I am a big fan of Linux.
+I enjoy ssh-ing into servers and using the command line, but since I don't necessarily use Linux every day, I sometimes forget some of the commands, so I keep this reference for myself.

 ### Linux commands and other command line tools